aengusng8/delightfulDSA/README.md

 This repository has been updating to roughly 250 solutions, and I divided them into two groups: intermediate and advanced problems.

-# The group of intermediate problems comprises:
+# The group of intermediate problems comprises 15 topics:
   1. Dynamic Array & String
   2. Algorithmic Complexity
   3. Applied Sorting